Carotid Artery Duplex Scan

 You have 2 carotid arteries in your neck that bring blood from your heart to your brain.
-The test may also look at the vertebrobasilar artery.
-This blood vessel also brings blood to your brain.
+The test may also look at the vertebrobasilar artery, which also brings blood to your brain.

-The health care provider uses a device called a transducer to make pictures of the arteries.
+Your healthcare provider uses a device called a transducer to make pictures of the arteries.
 The transducer sends out sound waves that bounce off your blood vessels.
 The sound waves are too high-pitched for you to hear.
-The transducer then picks up the bounced sound waves.
-These are made into pictures of your arteries.
+The transducer then picks up the bounced sound waves and translates them into pictures.

 A duplex scan means that the provider uses 2 transducers.
 The second one (Doppler) lets your provider hear the sound waves the transducer sends out.
 He or she can hear how fast blood is flowing through a blood vessel and in which direction it is flowing.
 No sound or a faint sound may mean that you have a blockage in the flow.

-ou may need this scan if your health care provider thinks you may have:
+You may need this scan if your healthcare provider thinks you may have:

 A blockage may be caused by a buildup of fatty material (plaque), a blood clot (thrombus), or other substances.